Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Conclusion

 The health sector is currently undergoing rapid changes due to the constantly advancing digitalization of society.
 Health data is highly sensitive and therefore requires the application of secure and privacy-preserving technologies.
-Owing to their properties in those regards, both blockchain and \ac{SSI}, and in particular their combination, offer promising opportunities for the digital transformation of the health care sector.
-However, the need for a high degree of user control on confidential data is also present in many other scenarios, such as interactions of citizens with their government, or business-to-business interactions.
-We encourage researchers and practitioners alike to take up our work and further advance the future of health care as well as cross-organizational workflows in business and public administration.
+Owing to their respective properties in those regards, the combination of blockchain technology and \ac{SSI} offers promising opportunities for the digital transformation not only of the health care sector.
+The need for a high degree of user control on confidential data is also present in many other scenarios, such as interactions of citizens with their government, or business-to-business interactions.
+We recommend to implement and evaluate similar designs in other use cases in practice requiring both privacy as well as double-spending protection.
+Due to the novelty of the applied technologies in our proposed system, studies about the interactions of users with respective systems are still rare.
+Thus, we encourage researchers and practitioners alike to take up our work and further study the respective interactions and resulting implications as well as improvements for the implementation of our design.